 The setting for these dinners eventually changed from the cafe to an orchard farm, owned by Jim’s brother, Bill Denevan, to further connect diners to the source of their ambrosial feast.
 Chefs from the surrounding Bay Area were invited to take part in these dinners and it was not long after that these farmer dinners took to the road in a red and white touring bus.
 Today Outstanding in the Field organizes as many as 90 events a year, traveling all over the US and internationally.

-Usually prepared by a regionally celebrated chef, local and seasonal is taken to new heights during these events in which farmers, producers, culinary artisans, and diners tour the hosting site, followed by a shared meal created from almost all locally sourced ingredients.
+Usually prepared by a regionally celebrated chef, local and seasonal is taken to new heights during events in which farmers, producers, culinary artisans, and diners tour the hosting site, followed by a shared meal created from almost all locally sourced ingredients.

 photo credit: Jeremy Fenske